 3. Whenever the authority under the provisions of this section undertakes to construct or otherwise provide a board of cooperative educational services school facility and to lease the same to a board of cooperative educational services, such lease shall be the general obligation of the board and any successor thereto.
-Such lessee shall be responsible for the direct costs of operation, maintenance, repair and replacement of such board of cooperative educational services school facility, and in addition shall be responsible for the over-all supervision of each board of cooperative educational services school facility, for the overhead and general administrative costs of the lessee which are incurred because of such board of cooperative educational services school facility and for the integration of the operation of each such board of cooperative educational services school facility and for the integration of the operation of each such board of cooperative educational services school facility and for the integration of the operation of each such board of cooperative educational services school facility into the lessee's educational program.
+Such lessee shall be responsible for the direct costs of operation, maintenance, repair and replacement of such board of cooperative educational services school facility, and in addition shall be responsible for the over-all supervision of each board of cooperative educational services school facility, for the overhead and general administrative costs of the lessee which are incurred because of such board of cooperative educational services school facility and for the integration of the operation of each such board of cooperative educational services school facility into the lessee's educational program.